• Vital Shift

 The Ledger of Small Victories

-And every negotiation is a battle for territory.
+Every negotiation is a battle for territory.

 Will the version of you forged through resistance claim another victory, or will the version that surrenders add another retreat to its ledger?
 The evidence inevitably grows on one side or the other, showing exactly who you're becoming.